HHL Jorge Luis Ramirez Dorantes Exchange Student

 What is the most inspiring learning experience you have had until today?

 It has been very gratifying to be immersed in HHL’s academic environment.
-With only a few months into my program, I can say HHL faculty, staff and students are all equally committed to create a learning experience that challenges and promotes academic and professional development.
+With only a few months into my program, I can say HHL faculty, staff and students are all equally committed to creating a learning experience that challenges and promotes academic and professional development.
 Everyone at HHL assumes their respective roles with accountability and that creates an advantageous virtuous circle.

 What is/was the most impressive cultural experience?